hemantksingh/ConferenceTrackManagement/README.md

 The app takes 'Input.txt' as the specified input and creates an 'Output.txt' file in the running directory.

-1. Open the solution using Visual Studio.
+1. Open the solution in an IDE.
 2. Run the 'ApplicationWithAValidInput' test to generate 'Output.txt'.